 This open, online training course was officially launched in June 2016 with the publication of its first module "Assessing newborn size by anthropometry".
 The module was published first in response to the need for guidance on the correct measurement technique for newborn head circumference and an international prescriptive standard for comparisons, following the outbreak of ZIKA virus infection in some part of the world.
-The module is available in three languages, English, Portuguese and Spanish.
-The remaining modules will be available soon.
-GFMER planned to disseminate the course through its vast network of health care professionals in three phases: 1) Provision of training to the current participants of the annual course 'From Research to Practice: Training Course in Sexual and Reproductive Health Research 2016' as well as the participants from the 2010 to 2015 editions of the course; 2) provision of the training module to a much larger number of health care providers worldwide and 3) dissemination of this course, through the Foundation network of country coordinators, collaborating institutions and former students in selected countries.
-As at 31 December 2017, a total of 1695 health professionals from 82 countries took the first module "Assessing newborn size by anthropometry".
+The module is available in three languages, English, Portuguese and Spanish and translation of the course to Italian is ongoing.
+GFMER disseminated the course through its vast network of health care professionals in three phases: 1) Provision of training to the current participants of the annual course 'From Research to Practice: Training Course in Sexual and Reproductive Health Research 2016' as well as the participants from the 2010 to 2015 editions of the course; 2) provision of the training module to a much larger number of health care providers worldwide and 3) dissemination of the course, through the Foundation network of country coordinators, collaborating institutions and former students in selected countries.
+The dissemination of the course continued during 2018 and local workshops were held in three countries: Nigeria, India and Pakistan in September, October and November 2018 respectively.
+As at 31 December 2018, a total of 2259 health professionals from 86 countries took the first module "Assessing newborn size by anthropometry".

 A second module "Assessing maternal anthropometry and weight gain during pregnancy" was launched in January 2017.
-As at 31 December 2017, a total of 534 health professionals from 69 countries took the module.
+As at 31 December 2018, a total of 768 health professionals from 70 countries took the module.